-Conclusion: Coastal Link System Upgrade Alternative is superior to the Proposed Project in the Coastal Link.
+Conclusion: Coastal Link System Upgrade Alternative Revision provides improved reliability over the original alternative, improving the alternative's ability to meet project objectives.
+Therefore, it is found to be superior to the Proposed Project in the Coastal Link.
 It eliminates all potential environmental impacts of Proposed Project in the Coastal Link.